 Hybrid Cannabis Types

 Hybrid strains are composed of both Sativa and Indica genetics.
 While they’re a bit more powerful than pure Sativa or indica strains, they generally come with the added benefits of both.
 Hybrid strains are known for being great for treating chronic pain and are often preferred by patients suffering from conditions like arthritis and severe back pain.
 Hybrid strains are also known for causing less anxiety and are great for treating conditions like insomnia and anxiety.
+Moreover, it’s worth noting the various cannabis derivatives, such as hash vs kief, which can offer unique experiences and effects.
 However, hybrids often come with a bit more “munchies” than pure Indica or pure Sativa strains.
 In some cases, this can lead to weight gain, which can be dangerous for people with obesity issues.

 What is the best type of cannabis?